 - > Cooperation Each State Party has the right to seek and receive assistance.
-Each State Party in a position to do so is obliged to provided assistance. - > Transparency Each State Party must provide an initial transparency report within 180 days of the Convention entering into force for it, and hence update this report annually. - > Compliance The primary responsibility for ensuring compliance with the Convention rests with each individual State Party through the legal and other measures it is obliged to take to prevent and suppress prohibited acts.
+Each State Party in a position to do so is obliged to provided assistance. - Transparency Each State Party must provide an initial transparency report within 180 days of the Convention entering into force for it, and hence update this report annually. - > Compliance The primary responsibility for ensuring compliance with the Convention rests with each individual State Party through the legal and other measures it is obliged to take to prevent and suppress prohibited acts.

-- > Cooperation Global funding levels for activities consistent with the aims of the Convention remain high with approximately US\$ 2.0 billion having been generated since the 2004 Nairobi Summit on a Mine-Free World. - > Transparency With the exception of one, all States Parties have complied with their requirement to submit an initial transparency report. - > Compliance There are now 59 States Parties that have reported that they have adopted legislation to prevent and suppress prohibited acts.
-In addition, 33 States Parties have indicated that they consider existing laws to be sufficient.
+- > Cooperation Global funding levels for activities consistent with the aims of the Convention remain high with approximately US\$ 500 million having been generated annually in recent years for matters consistent with the Convention's aims. - > Transparency With the exception of one, all States Parties have complied with their requirement to submit an initial transparency report. - > Compliance There are now 62 States Parties that have reported that they have adopted legislation to prevent and suppress prohibited acts.
+In addition, 34 States Parties have indicated that they consider existing laws to be sufficient.

-- > Cooperation A dilemma exists in that while a great deal of funding continues to be generated in general terms for "mine action", this is not addressing the specific needs of some States Parties that are in the process of implementing the Convention. - > Transparency Several States Parties, including some for which the Convention entered into force several years ago, have not yet provided clarity pursuant to their obligation to report on "the location of all mined areas that contain or are suspected to contain anti-personnel mines." - > Compliance There are 64 States Parties that have not yet indicated that they have legislation sufficient to prevent and suppress prohibited acts.
+- > Cooperation A dilemma exists in that while a great deal of funding continues to be generated in general terms for "mine action", this is not addressing the specific needs of some States Parties that are in the process of implementing the Convention. - > Transparency Several States Parties, including some for which the Convention entered into force several years ago, have not yet provided clarity pursuant to their obligation to report on "the location of all mined areas that contain or are suspected to contain anti-personnel mines." - > Compliance There are 60 States Parties that have not yet indicated that they have legislation sufficient to prevent and suppress prohibited acts.